0cjs/8bitdev/src/objects.md

 Representation of Object References and Data
 --------------------------------------------

-_Object references_ are 16-bit _words_ (in native byte order)
+_Object references_ are 16-bit _words_ (in native byte order) containing
-containing _[tagged]_ values that determine the type.
-When the value of a reference is a _pointer_, it points to either a _cons cell_ or object data _obdata_ in memory.
-Otherwise the reference alone represents the object itself.
+_[tagged]_ values that determine the type of the reference.
+When the value of a reference is a _pointer_, it points to either a _cons cell_ or object data _obdata_ in memory (but not necessarily in a dynamically allocated _heap_).
+Otherwise the reference is _intrinsic_ and it alone contains all information about the object itself.
+(Intrinsic constants, smallints, and sym1/sym2 references are intrinsic references.)

 In memory, cons cells and obdata are [aligned] to _dword_ (32-bit or 4-byte) addresses.
 They may be stored anywhere in the full address space except for the first page (MSB=$00, address=$00nn).
-The storage may be part of a dynamically allocated and freed heap or may be static data, possibly in ROM.
+The storage may be part of a dynamically allocated and freed _heap_ or may be static data, possibly in ROM.

-A cons cell is fixed size and consists of two object reference words, a _car_ followed by a _cdr_.
+A cons cell is fixed size and consists of two references (words), a _car_ followed by a _cdr_.

-Obdata is variable length and starts with a header giving format and length information, followed by further data that varies depending on the format or obdata type.
+Obdata is variable length and starts with a header giving format and length information, followed by further data that varies depending on the obdata type and format.
+(A single object type may have multiple storage formats.)

 ### Reference and Data Types and Tagging

-The two least significant bits (LSBs) and, in some cases, the most significant byte (MSB) of a reference or the first two bytes of obdata determine the type.
+The two least significant bits (LSBs) and in some cases the most significant byte (MSB) of a reference, or the first two bytes of obdata, determine the type.

      MSB  LSBs  Type
-     $00  %00   Fixed constant; type and value determined by bits 7-2 ≠$00  %00   Pointer to a cons cell or object data any  %01   Smallint: 14-bit signed integer
+     $00  %00   Intrinsic constant; type and value determined by bits 7-2 ≠$00  %00   Pointer to a cons cell or object data any  %01   Smallint: 14-bit signed integer
      any  %10   sym1 or sym2
      any  %11   Obdata header; never an object reference

 Notes:
-- Bit 0 of the LSB indicates whether an object in memory is a cons cell/smallint (clear) or obdata (set).
-ANDing the LSB with $01 will leave zero flag clear for cons cell/smallint, set for obdata.
-- Because the fixed constants (MS=$00 LSBs=%00) share the format of pointers, addresses the lowest 256 memory locations ($00nn) cannot be used for object data storage.
+- Because the intrinsic constants (MS=$00 LSBs=%00) share the format of pointers, addresses the lowest 256 memory locations ($00nn) cannot be used for object data storage.
 Most 8-bit processors have other more important uses for this page anyway (zero page for 6800/6502;